-A student wishing to officially withdraw should inform Fortis College at least five calendar days, but no more than thirty calendar days, in advance of withdrawal, and is encouraged to do so in writing.
-A student who returns to Fortis College after withdrawing must sign a new Enrollment Agreement and will be subject to the then-current price of tuition and fees.
-A student's last date of attendance as documented by Fortis College will be used to calculate any money the student owes and to calculate any refund the student is due.
-All other fees are non-refundable when the applicable item or service is provided to the student.

-Student refunds are based on the formula below:
+A student wishing to officially withdraw should inform Fortis Institute in writing at least five calendar days, but no more than thirty calendar days, in advance of withdrawal.
+A student who returns to Fortis Institute after withdrawing must sign a new Enrollment Agreement and will be subject to the then-current price of tuition.
+A student's last date of attendance as documented by Fortis Institute will be used to calculate any money the student owes and to calculate any refund the student is due.
+Student refunds are based on the formula below.

-Proportion of Term Taught Refund Percentage
+Proportion of Total Quarter Taught Refund Percentage

-10% or less 90%
+10% or Less 90%

 10.01% up to and including 20% 80%

 20.01% up to and including 30% 70%

 30.01% up to and including 40% 60%

 40.01% up to and including 50% 50%

 More than 50% No Tuition Refund